oracle/ojdbc-extensions/ojdbc-provider-oci/README.md

 to establish secure TLS connections with an Autonomous Database.
 This is a Resource Provider identified by the name `ojdbc-provider-oci-vault-tls`.

-- If the wallet is protected with a password, it is treated as a PKCS12 keystore.
+- The type parameter must be specified to indicate the wallet format: SSO, PKCS12, or PEM.
-- If no password is provided, the wallet is treated as an SSO keystore.
+- The password must be provided for wallets that require a password (e.g., PKCS12 or password-protected PEM files).

 In addition to the set of [common parameters](#common-parameters-for-resource-providers), this provider also supports the parameters listed below.